Foundation / Corporation

-UMGC Mission Statement: Upper Mississippi Gaming Corporation is a nonprofit charitable organization dedicated to the enrichment of Clayton County, Iowa through the dispersion of funds acquired from an admission tax paid by the Lady Luck Casino, Marquette.
-It is the groups’ mission to award these funds to qualifying tax exempt organizations or those working in cooperation with local governments within Clayton County who cultivate projects that meet established criteria.
-These projects should encourage economic development, community betterment, improved cultural and recreational activity facilities, programs or activities that foster enhanced educational experiences for youth, or improve the overall quality of life for residents of this county.
+Upper Mississippi Gaming Corporation is a non-profit charitable organization dedicated to the enrichment of Clayton County, Iowa.
+It is the groups’ mission to award these funds to qualifying tax-exempt organizations or those working in cooperation with local governments within Clayton County who cultivate projects that meet established criteria.
+These projects should encourage economic development, community betterment, improved cultural and recreational activity facilities, programs or activities that foster enhanced educational experiences for our youth, or improve the overall quality of life for residents of this county.

-Capital funds, matching funds and extraordinary funding requirements.
+Types of support awarded: Capital funds, matching funds, and extraordinary funding requirements.

 GrantWatch ID#: 146332

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 The filled out Pre-Application must be emailed to the UMGC office at email@example.com or hand-delivered to the office: